 The case of Khadija Gbla, 24 and a victim of domestic violence, filed for an interim intervention order in April this year.
 Up to the present, the order has yet to be served to her former boyfriend and abuser.
 Police said that the order was already issued but was not yet served.

 Delays in the serving of intervention orders were common according to Women’s Legal Service SA director Zita Ngor.
-Ngor said, “Unfortunately, some officers have taken the view that unless a defendant is actually present they won’t issue an interim intervention order.”
+Ngor said, “Unfortunately, some officers have taken the view that unless a defendant is present, they won’t issue an interim intervention order.”